 Detectives are accredited police officers who work as Serious and Complex Crime Investigators or Specialist Investigators.
-They are responsible for managing a range of investigations including those concerning robbery, drugs, domestic violence, public and child protection, company fraud, cyber-crime, homicide or counter-terrorism.
+They're responsible for managing a range of investigations including those concerning robbery, drugs, domestic violence, public and child protection, company fraud, cybercrime, homicide and counter-terrorism.

 Types of work

-As a detective you can work in one of these specialist departments:
+As a detective you can work in a number of specialist departments:

 - criminal investigations department (CID) - handles incidents such as suspicious deaths, serious assaults, robbery, burglary and major property thefts, domestic abuse or racist abuse

 - fraud squad - investigates company and financial fraud